Followers

 Post War: Politico Peacemaker Peace Officer

-I would almost have to write another blog on Marinus Willett's post-war escapades.
+I might need to write another blog about Marinus Willett's post-war adventures.
 His later career is hard to believe.
-At the end of the war, Willett helped establish the Society of the Cincinnati, a controversial order of former American and French officers of the Revolution.
+At the end of the war, Willett helped establish the Society of the Cincinnati, a controversial order of former American and French officers from the Revolution.
 He opened a store on Water Street in New York City.
-In 1793, his first wife Mary died.
-He soon remarried.
-His new wife Susannah Vardle, was “active” in New York society.
-But the vivacious woman proved more than even he could handle and in 1797 they divorced.
-In post-war politics, Willett became an Anti-Federalist under George Clinton and served in the New York State Assembly.
-He became Sheriff of New York County (aka Manhattan) for a few years.
-He helped quell Shay's Rebellion in 1787.
-By

-1788 he was again aligned with Clinton in fighting against the Constitution (yes, that Constitution).
-When it finally passed he continued with others in efforts to repeal it or amend it.
-Despite his anti-Federalism, Willett was sent by President Washington to convince the Creeks to come to New York (then the nation's capital).
-This resulted in the Treaty of New York, the first of many that would not bode well for the Indians.
-He again became sheriff of New York County.
-When war broke out against the Indians in the Northwest Territory (1792), Willett was offered a general's commission.
-He declined, writing to President Washington that he did not favor war with the Indians.
-Willett turned down a later offer to serve as peace emissary to them.
-One can only speculate that his experiences in Sullivan’s campaign had an impact on his thinking regarding America’s Indian policies.
+By 1788, he was again aligned with Clinton in fighting against the Constitution—yes, that Constitution.
+When it finally passed, he continued working with others to repeal or amend it.
+Despite his anti-Federalist stance, Willett was sent by President Washington to persuade the Creeks to come to New York (then the nation's capital).
+This led to the Treaty of New York, the first of many treaties that would not bode well for the Indians.
+He later served again as sheriff of New York County.

 Going Strong in the New Century

-Governor of New York.
-He supported the War of 1812 but now in his 70s only gave patriotic speeches to support it.
-In 1824, he was named a presidential elector in the bitter election that made John Quincy Adams president.
-The extremely accomplished Marinus Willett died at his home on August 22, 1830, a few weeks after suffering a stroke.
-Ironically, exactly 53 years to the day after the lifting of the siege of Fort Stanwix.
-The ninety-year-old First Patriot was buried in the churchyard of Trinity Church, corner of Broadway and Wall Street, in New York City.
-His funeral had 10,000 mourners - that's about 5% of the population at the time.
-Not too bad for a cabinet maker from Jamaica.
+In 1824, he served as a presidential elector during the bitter election that elected John Quincy Adams as president.
+The highly accomplished Marinus Willett died at his home on August 22, 1830, a few weeks after suffering a stroke.
+Ironically, this was exactly 53 years after the lifting of the siege of Fort Stanwix.